 The infection is often asymptomatic and in those with symptoms the disease is usually mild with an itchy rash, fever, joint pains and red sore eyes.
 Severe disease is uncommon.

 Travellers are advised to use DEET-based repellents during the daytime on all exposed skin.
-In areas where mosquitoes are particularly prevalent then covering up and using a permethrin spray on clothing would also be advised.
+In areas where mosquitoes are particularly prevalent, covering up and using a permethrin spray on clothing would also be advised.

 Don’t think about travelling without a comprehensive medical travel insurance policy: one that will fly you home in an emergency.
 It is worth testing the company that you pick by posing a scenario and seeing how they respond.
 Make sure that the policy covers any activities in which you might be wanting to participate.

 Whether or not you need to have the yellow fever vaccine depends on the countries you are travelling to and from.
-There are two reasons for immunising against yellow fever, firstly to protect against the disease and, secondly, as a certificate requirement to gain entry into a particular country.
+There are two reasons for immunising against yellow fever, firs to protect against the disease and second as a certificate requirement to gain entry into a particular country.
 The World Health Organisation (WHO) recommends that this vaccine should be given to those aged nine months and over.
 It is now accepted that, for most people, the vaccine offers protection for many decades.
-As of the 11th July 2016, all countries now have to accept that yellow fever vaccine lasts for life, regardless of when it was given.
-This means that as long as you have had the yellow fever vaccine and have a certificate, then you won’t need to have the vaccine again unless you were immunocompromised at the time it was given or were under the age of two, when it will need to be repeated.
+As of 11 July 2016, all countries now have to accept that yellow fever vaccine lasts for life, regardless of when it was given.
+This means that as long as you have had the yellow fever vaccine and have a certificate, you won’t need to have the vaccine again unless you were immunocompromised at the time it was given or were under the age of two, when it will need to be repeated after ten years.
 If you have had the vaccine but have lost the certificate and are travelling to a country where there is a certificate requirement for entry, then you are likely to need the vaccination again.
 If you have never been vaccinated, you need to seek specialist advice from a registered yellow fever centre.
-Whether or not you need the vaccine has to be determined on an individual basis, based on the risk of the disease versus the risk to the traveller.
+Whether or not you need the vaccine has to be determined on an individual basis, based on the risk of the disease versus the risk to the traveller from the vaccine.
 There are certain medical conditions that mean the vaccine would be contra-indicated.
 If you are unable to have the vaccine then you may be advised to avoid the risk areas within certain countries, for example the Amazon basin.
 While the risk of yellow fever is not as high as in West Africa, the disease has a significant mortality rate in people who catch it who have never come into contact with the disease before and have never been vaccinated, ie are not immune.
 In the last year there has been a dramatic increase in the risk of yellow fever in Brazil with some deaths amongst travellers.
 Cases of yellow fever have reached the coast and have occurred in some cities and on the island resort of Ilha Grande.
 Travel to these areas without the yellow fever vaccine would be considered to be very risky.

-Hepatitis A vaccine (Havrix Monodose or Avaxim) comprises two injections given about a year apart.
-The course costs about £100, but may be available on the NHS; protects for 25 years and the first injection can be administered even close to the time of departure.
+Hepatitis A vaccine (e.g. Havrix Monodose, Vaqta or Avaxim) comprises two injections given at least six months apart.
+The course costs about £120, but may be available on the NHS, protects for 25 years and the first injection can be administered even close to the time of departure.
 The first dose of hepatitis A vaccine is thought to be protective for up to five years depending on where you intend to travel next.
 Junior versions of the vaccine can be given to those aged one and over.

-Children aged 1 to 15 can be vaccinated with a junior version of this vaccine but the minimum time frame for the three doses is a period of eight weeks.
-Children aged 1 to 15 can also be vaccinated with Ambirix which consists of two doses given six to12 months apart.
+Children aged 1–15 can be vaccinated with a junior version of this vaccine, but the minimum time frame for the three doses is a period of eight weeks.
+Children aged 1–15 can also be vaccinated with Ambirix, which consists of two doses given 6–12 months apart.
 One dose gives full protection against the hepatitis A and some protection against hepatitis B (though less than Twinrix).
-Having the second dose completes the course giving long term protection against hepatitis A and hepatitis B. This vaccine is useful for children who are less tolerant of injections are only have time for one dose before travel.
+Having the second dose completes the course giving long-term protection against hepatitis A and hepatitis B. This vaccine is useful for children who are less tolerant of injections or have time for only one dose before travel.

 Vaccinations for rabies are ideally advised for everyone, but are especially important for travellers visiting more remote areas, especially if you are more than 24 hours from medical help and definitely if you will be working with animals (see Rabies).